 Ryland Engelhart is a philanthropist.
 He’s a lover of people and of life.
-Rayland co-founded Kiss the Ground in his living room with a friend ten years ago.
+Ryland co-founded Kiss the Ground in his living room with a friend ten years ago.
 It’s a nonprofit organization that he leads today as executive director.
-Ryan is also the producer of The Kiss the Ground documentary and the co-creator of the documentary film “May I Be Frank?”
+Ryland is also the producer of The Kiss the Ground documentary and the co-creator of the documentary film “May I Be Frank?”
 He’s also co-owner and formerly served as Mission Fulfillment Officer of the nationally recognized plant-based restaurants Café Gratitude and Gracias Madre, located in Southern California.

 In this interview, Ryland joins me to discuss sacred commerce, using business as a force for good, the possibility of restoration and regeneration, and gaining a sense of optimism toward the future of the Earth and humanity.
 We also discuss one of Ryland’s strategies to deal with challenging moments and to avoid closing down or shrinking from difficulties.
 We talk about finding our thing, whatever it may be, and creating ways to express what we value.
 We also talk about building and solidifying habits related to creativity and writing, and a lot about Ryland’s sustainability efforts.